Adityaashish123/FLAMASS/README.md

-WeatherTrack - Android Weather Monitoring App
+# WeatherTrack - Android Weather Monitoring App

-I have uploaded all the files of the Android application

-Description:

-WeatherTrack is an Android application that allows users to track daily weather stats in their city.
+**WeatherTrack** is an Android application that allows users to track daily weather stats in their city.
 It fetches weather data (temperature, humidity, and condition) from a mock API or static JSON file, stores the data locally every 6 hours using Room, and displays a summary view showing temperature trends over the past week.
 The app is built using Java and follows the MVVM or Clean Architecture pattern.

+---

-Feature Requirements:
+## 📦 Feature Requirements

-Fetch Weather:
+### 🔄 Fetch Weather

-Get weather data (temperature, humidity, condition) from a mock API or static JSON.
+- Get weather data (temperature, humidity, condition) from a mock API or static JSON.

-Each data fetch is saved locally using Room database with a timestamp.
+- Each data fetch is saved locally using Room database with a timestamp.

-Auto Background Sync:
+### 🔁 Auto Background Sync

-Uses WorkManager to schedule a sync job every 6 hours that fetches and saves the latest weather.
+- Uses WorkManager to schedule a sync job every 6 hours that fetches and saves the latest weather.

-Users can also manually refresh the weather data via a button in the app.
+- Users can also manually refresh the weather data via a button in the app.

-Weekly Summary Screen:
+### 📊 Weekly Summary Screen

-Displays a graph or list of temperature changes over the past 7 days.
+- Displays a graph or list of temperature changes over the past 7 days.

-Users can click on a specific day to view detailed weather information for that day.
+- Users can click on a specific day to view detailed weather information for that day.

+---

-App Architecture:
+## 🏗️ App Architecture

-Built using Java (no Kotlin).
+- Built using Java (no Kotlin).

-Follows MVVM or Clean Architecture.
+- Follows MVVM or Clean Architecture.

+**Layers:**
+- UI (Activities/Fragments)
+- ViewModel
+- Repository
-Layers: UI (Activities/Fragments), ViewModel, Repository, Data Source (Room, mock API).
+- Data Source (Room, mock API)

+---

-Error Handling:
+## ⚠️ Error Handling

 Displays user-friendly error messages in the following scenarios:
-a) No internet connection
+- a) No internet connection
-b) API errors
+- b) API errors
-c) Local database errors
+- c) Local database errors

+---

-Tech Stack:
+## 🛠️ Tech Stack

-Java
+- **Java**

-Room for local database storage
+- **Room** for local database storage

-WorkManager for background syncing
+- **WorkManager** for background syncing

-LiveData or Observables for reactive UI updates
+- **LiveData or Observables** for reactive UI updates

-No external libraries for graphs (custom drawing or simple list-based UI)
+- **No external libraries for graphs** (custom drawing or simple list-based UI)

-Instructions:
+---

+## 📝 Instructions

-Open the project in Android Studio.
+1. Open the project in Android Studio.

-Ensure that the static JSON or mock API endpoint is correctly set up.
+2. Ensure that the static JSON or mock API endpoint is correctly set up.

-Run the application on a device or emulator.
+3. Run the application on a device or emulator.

-To test background sync, wait or trigger WorkManager manually via developer options.
+4. To test background sync, wait or trigger WorkManager manually via developer options.